joshmarinacci/amx/README.md

 If you provide a filepath after the task name AMX will assume it is a node script and fill in the `directory` and `type` and `script` fields of the config file for you.

+# How it works

+AMX actually has two components: the command line interface and a server process.
+The server will be started automatically if it's not already running when you execute the commandline interface.
+The server will monitor the running tasks and restart them if they crash.
+If a task needs to be restarted more than 5 times in 60 seconds then AMX will disable it.